IntentArchitect/Support/README.md

 # Intent Architect Support

-Feel free to submit all your questions, bugs, feature requests for Intent Architect.
+Welcome to Intent Architect Support, feel free to submit all your questions, bugs, feature requests.

 ## Search our existing answers